farihat13/external-merge-sort/README.md

 ```sh
 ./ExternalSort.exe -c 20 -s 1024 -o trace.txt -v
 ```
-The `trace.txt` will containt the result of verification at the end of the file.
+The `trace.txt` will contain the verification result at the end of the file.

 #### Verify only
 ```sh